totalwarANGEL1993/orthus/lua/qsb/ext/readme.md

-# qsb.ext
+# qsb.lib

-This module contains extensions to be used in the quest lib.
+This package is supposed to contain lua libs that are used in the qsb.